- Written by Don Wixom Don Wixom

 - Published: 11 January 2017 11 January 2017

-With all the unexpected snow and low temperatures hitting the Treasure Valley, there have been a lot of ice dams forming.
-What is an ice dam, you ask?
-Here is what to look for and a few tips on how to fix the problem.
+Here is what to look for and a few tips on how to solve the problem.

 An ice dam is formed when water from melted snow or ice runs down the room and freezes along the edge or in the gutters.
 It continues to build up until it forms a makeshift dam that prevents the water from running down and off of the roof.
 The reason this happens is because the heat from inside the house only warms a certain area of the roof.
 Once the water reaches the eves of the roof, it no longer has the heat from inside the house underneath to keep it from freezing.
 It then freezes faster than it can run off the roof and begins to create an ice dam.
 The water will then build up on the roof and can begin to seep through and cause water damage.
 Not good.